Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 The **Mask Body** is the larger Flexspirator facepiece.
 It is comprised of a stiff mask frame of PETG plastic coated on both its interior and exterior with a silicone rubber coating of Flex Seal Liquid.
+Along with the Edge Lining, the Mask Body makes up the **Facepiece** (not labeled).

 The **Edge Lining** is the edge of the Flexspirator facepiece where it contacts your face.
 It is comprised of [vinyl weather stripping](https://www.homedepot.com/p/M-D-Building-Products-1-2-in-x-17-ft-White-Vinyl-Gasket-Weatherstrip-78394/100193598)